andrewdavidmackenzie/flow/docs/describing/function_definitions.md

 * `input`  - zero or more inputs (as per [IO](ios.md))
 * `output` - one or more outputs (as per [IO](ios.md))

-### Runtime semantics
+### Run-time semantics
-A Function won't be run by the runtime until all its inputs are available.
+A Function won't be run by the run-time until all its inputs are available.
 When it is run it may produce a data value on it's output.

 _TODO_